(Edit: Rebranded to Citadines Connect Sydney Airport, May 2019)

-The bathroom is fairly spacious; fitted will brass tap furnishings, a large rain shower overhead and stocked with Kevin Murphy amenities throughout – loving those feature wall tiles too.
+The bathroom is fairly spacious; fitted with brass tap furnishings, a large rain shower overhead and stocked with Kevin Murphy amenities throughout – loving those feature wall tiles too.

 With seven pet rooms available in total, you’ll be pleased to know each of these rooms have a small private balcony if your pooch needs a little stretch and, The Felix Hotel happily caters for both cat and dog pet friendly stays.
 The hotel also provides a pet bed and water bowl in-room if requested in advance.

 With airport views from their 24-hour Food Shop (hot food served until 9.30pm), rooftop bar and dining hub area, The Felix Hotel is the perfect accommodation as an airport transit hotel or for short Sydney stays.
 For those that love plane watching, this is an AvGeeks playground.
 Pet aside, I could honestly sit here all day watching the planes depart and arrive from their runways.
 This area is quite inviting and such a different experience in comparison to other airport hotel stays I’ve personally had.